Slamy/Wiki_MiSTer/How-to-start-with-MiSTer.md

 **OTG USB Hub.** These hubs are designed to connect directly to micro-USB OTG port and require less inter-connections cables.
 Such HUBs are also available on e-bay/aliexpress.

 ### USB option 3:
-**[USB hub board](https://github.com/MiSTer-devel/Main_MiSTer/wiki/USB-Hub-daughter-board)** You can assemble this board that provide 7 usb ports available to the MiSTer system.
+**[USB hub daughter board.](https://github.com/MiSTer-devel/Main_MiSTer/wiki/USB-Hub-daughter-board)** You can assemble this board that provide 7 usb ports available to the MiSTer system.

 ## (3) Optional part.
 Expansion boards